hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 When the **Networked** option is checked, the state of this object will be made visible to other users.

-The *Advanced Networking* dropdown currenlty has no effect.
+The *Advanced Networking* dropdown currently has no effect.